 CD: What can other businesses do that may be reading this?

-CG: Well, the easiest way is to become a member of the Alzheimer’s Early Detection Alliance (www.alz.org/aeda).
+CG: Well, the easiest way is to become a member of the Alzheimer’s Workplace Alliance (www.alz.org/awa).
 This free program gets people access to information, support services, training for employees and is a great way to show your company supports an organization that is truly making a difference.

 CD: If everyone reading this newsletter could do one thing to help your father and the 294,000 people in our region with Alzheimer’s or a related disorder, what would it be?